To all the fathers, grandfathers, stepfathers, and father figures in our community: thank you. 💙

 #WeArePCPS #TeamPowhatan

-1 day ago, Powhatan County Public Schools
+about 2 months ago, Powhatan County Public Schools

 Six high school students pose for a photo in front of a Powhatan Indians backdrop.